Ways to support our work:

 The short spiel:

 A friend of mine once said, “you don’t need to convince people of why they should think about donating.
 If they like your work or if it’s having a positive impact on them, that’s a good enough reason.”
 I’m trying to take that in.
 We pay for so many little things that simply give us joy and it’s uncomplicated, like dessert or a movie.
-I know I’m offering something at least as good as dessert, ha!
-Think of it as buying me a coffee or sending me for gas money for our group hikes.
+I know I’m offering something at least as good as dessert.
+Think of your donation as buying me a coffee or gas money for our group hikes.
 Still, if you need a bit of convincing, I’ve got plenty to say.

 The long spiel: